nooralibutt/easy-ads/README.md

 The same value when you initialize the plugin in your Dart code.

-See https://goo.gl/fQ2neu for more information about configuring `AndroidManifest.xml` and setting up the App ID.
+See [this guide](https://developers.google.com/admob/flutter/quick-start) for more information about configuring `AndroidManifest.xml` and setting up the App ID.

 ## Initialize Ad Ids